Wilson County, Tennessee

 Car Accident Cases in Wilson County

-A large portion of our practice is motor vehicle accidents including car wrecks, tractor-trailer accidents, motorcycle crashes, car vs. pedestrian and car v. bicycle accidents.
-From 2012 to 2016, Wilson County had the following crash statistics according to the Tennessee Department of Safety:
+A large portion of our practice is motor vehicle accidents including car wrecks, tractor-trailer accidents, motorcycle crashes, uninsured and underinsured motorist claims, car vs. pedestrian and car v. bicycle accidents.
+From 2015 to 2019, Wilson County had the following crash statistics according to the Tennessee Department of Safety:

 We understand a serious accident of any type can be overwhelming.
 Along with physical and emotional injuries usually comes a mountain of medical bills.
 To make matters worse, you are out of work because of your injuries, and the mortgage payment and other bills are due.
 The at-fault parties insurance companies or lawyers are calling you, pressuring you to sign a release, and take some quick money.
 And, you just want to get your life back to normal and you certainly do not want to deal with the demands of making a claim.
 Click here if you would like more information on the work we do once you hire us.

 Let our experienced team help you.
 We offer a free consultation where we will thoroughly discuss your case with you.
 If your injuries prevent you from coming to our office, we will gladly come to you.
 If we accept your case, we only get paid if we win and we will advance your case expenses.
 For more information on our fees and the case expenses we pay, click here.